 Criteria and Conditions for Revisions for Unintended Consequences

-With the exception of PRDM changes that are constrained by Section 9.1.2 (Core Provisions) or implementation of the PRDM reserved by Section 9.1.3 (Expressly Not Revisions), BPA may, in accordance with the applicable procedures of this Chapter 9, propose revisions in the PRDM: 1) to address or avoid unintended consequences that put at risk the Principles and Goals underlying the PRDM as set forth in Section 1.1 of BPA’s Provider of Choice Policy, or 2) to accommodate BPA’s participation in a day-ahead market.
-However, Nothing in this Section 9.3 constrains BPA’s ability to propose revisions in the PRDM to ensure cost recovery or comply with a Court ruling that also accommodate BPA’s participation in a day-ahead market; such proposals must comply with the requirements in Section 9.4.1.
+With the exception of PRDM changes that are constrained by Section 9.1.2 (Core Provisions) or implementation of the PRDM reserved by Section 9.1.3 (Expressly Not Revisions), BPA may, in accordance with the applicable procedures of this Chapter 9, propose revisions in the PRDM: to address or avoid unintended consequences that put at risk the Principles and Goals underlying the PRDM as set forth in Section 1.1 of BPA’s Provider of Choice Policy.
+Proposed revisions to accommodate BPA’s participation in a day-ahead market will be considered “revisions for unintended consequences that do not affect others or general policies” and follow the processes in Section 9.3.2; except that proposed revisions that meet the criteria for “revisions to ensure cost recovery or comply with court ruling” and “revisions for unintended consequences that do affect others or general programs or policies” will be subject to Section 9.4 and Section 9.3.3, respectively.
+Nothing in this Section 9.3 constrains BPA’s ability to propose revisions in the PRDM to ensure cost recovery or comply with a Court ruling that also accommodate BPA’s participation in a day-ahead market; such proposals must comply with the requirements in Section 9.4.1.
+Similarly, nothing in this Section 9.3 constrains BPA’s ability to propose revisions in the PRDM for unintended consequences that do affect others or general policies that also accommodate BPA’s participation in a day-ahead market; such proposals must comply with the requirements in Section 9.3.3.

 Process for Revisions for Unintended Consequences that Do Not Affect Others or General Policies